tomhendra/courses/19-testing-javascript/README.md

 - Webpack is managing this for our application and we simply needed to make Jest manage the same thing for our test.

 ### 5.5.
 Support using Webpack CSS Modules with Jest

+If you’re using CSS modules with Webpack, then we can improve our moduleNameMapper to improve our experience and capabilities testing our components by including the css module property name in our tests using `identity-obj-proxy`.

 - To take things a step further we can get the `debug` method from the `render` call in `auto-scaling-text.js`.